nribeka/facebook-stuff/README.md

 directory in the same directory with the jar file.

 #### Running the application
-To run the application from the project:
+To run the application from the project after you build it:

 ```mvn exec:java```